laurentgauthier/p-traffic-signs/README.md

 ![alt text][sign16] ![alt text][sign17] ![alt text][sign18] ![alt text][sign19] ![alt text][sign20]

 In total I gathered pictures of 20 traffic signs which I cropped and resized to the expected 32x32x3 image size using Gimp and ImageMagick.

 No other processing was done on the images.

-Some of these traffic signs are not matching any of the 43 traffic signs classes present in the dataset.
+**NOTE**: Some of these traffic signs are not falling in any of the 43 traffic signs classes present in the dataset.

 ### Model predictions